secretGeek/dupes/readme.md

-Tip
+## Tip

-====
-Redirect output to a .csv file, and manipulate the content with [NimbleText](http://NimbleText.com)
+Redirect output to a `.csv` file, and manipulate the content with [NimbleText](http://NimbleText.com)

-A pattern you could use in NimbleText for deleting all but the first copy of each file would be like this:
+Here's an example pattern you could use in NimbleText for deleting all but the first copy of each file:

-    <% if ($1 > 0) { 'del ' + $3 } %>
+    <% if ($1 > 0) { 'del "' + $3 + '"' } %>
-====

-That pattern is just a piece of embedded javascript (you can embed javascript in nimbleText patterns) that says:
+That pattern is just a piece of embedded javascript (you can embed javascript in NimbleText patterns) that says:

-"if column 1 is greater than Zero, then output the text 'del ' plus the text from column 3."
+> if column 1 is greater than Zero, then output the text 'del ' plus the text from column 3.

 Column 1 is the duplicate number, so it will be greater than zero for all but the first occurrence of each file.
 And column 3 is the full path and filename of the duplicate.

-Credits
+## Credits
-====

-Command line parsing uses the [Options class](https://github.com/mono/mono/blob/master/mcs/class/Mono.Options/Mono.Options/Options.cs) from [Mono](http://www.mono-project.com/)
+ * Command line parsing uses the [Options class](https://github.com/mono/mono/blob/master/mcs/class/Mono.Options/Mono.Options/Options.cs) from [Mono](http://www.mono-project.com/)
+ * Contributions from Doeke Zanstra